My Mother’s Melted Chocolate Jimmies Bread Sandwiches

-The strange realization that I couldn’t call her anymore to ask about something we had done on vacation, people we knew from when I was a kid in a different country, our family’s past, to doublecheck how to make a family recipe, that bothers me the most now.
+The strange realization that I couldn’t call her anymore to ask about something we had done on vacation, to ask her about people we knew from when I was a kid in a different country, to learn more about our family’s past, or to doublecheck how to make a family recipe, that bothers me the most now.

 Not that I could bother her much the last couple of years anyhow, she had trouble holding the iPad because of her rheumatism.
 It hurt her hands to hold it.
 And it didn’t matter that you tried to explain how it works with a stand, it was simply not going to go into her brain and take hold.
 She didn’t want to understand technology anymore, it was too much trouble.

-Now, a part of my past that has been is completely gone with that particular knowledge of her times, her memories and recollections, faulty as they may be.
+Now, a part of my past that has been is completely gone with that particular knowledge of her times, her memories and recollections, interesting or faulty or correct as they may be.

-My mother came to the Netherlands after the war, in the early fifties, just as eager as the Dutch were who were rebuilding Holland at the quickest pace they could.
+My mother came to the Netherlands after the war, in the early fifties, just as eager as the Dutch were, busy rebuilding Holland at the quickest pace they could.
 Massive, supposedly brutalist (but incredibly boring) apartment and office buildings were built to house the new generations and corporations.

 People were starting to discover fun again, and the freedom to say and do and be.